fxru/blam-metadata/BLAMCollectionRepository.md

 [Back to Top](#blam-collection-repository) | [Back to CollectionGeneralInfo](#collectiongeneralinfo)

 #### CollectionLocation
 **Description:** CollectionLocation contains information about the most relevant or salient location in relation to the data contained in the collection.
-The default location would be the location of recording.
-However, any other location vowed as most relevant to the data can be set as the CollectionLocation.
+The default location would be the main location of recording.
+However, any other location viewed as most relevant to the data can be set as the CollectionLocation.
 The information provided in the component is intended for discoverability and display purposes.
 Detailed documentation of geographic information should be outsourced into an additional metadata file.

 	Number of occurrences:		1-1